Scallop by trawl, Pacific Region 2022/2023

 In early 2016, the Regional Director General approved this IFMP for commercial licensing.

-Stock assessment, science and traditional knowledge - IFMP section 2
+Stock assessment and science - IFMP Section 2

 Scallop trawl biomass surveys are conducted in collaboration with the West Coast Scallop Harvesters Association.
 Estimates of biomass are based on fishery independent surveys of known harvestable populations of Pink and Spiny Scallops on a bed-by-bed basis.
 Although assessment on a larger scale is desirable due to the limited resources available for estimating biomass, a consistent time series of biomass surveys and biological data from a variety of areas is necessary to investigate whether changes in biomass and populations dynamics appear correlated between different areas.

-Economic profile of the fishery - IFMP section 3
+Economic profile of the fishery - IFMP Section 4

 Please refer to the IFMP for references cited in this Section.

-In recent years up to seven licences have been issued annually, with three licences active.
+In recent years up to four licences may be issued annually, with three licences active.
 Landings have been in the order of 25,000 to 35,000 lb/year.

 There is little or no information that can be provided publicly about the fishery at this time as the participation has been low and the data is protected by confidentiality policies.
 Future IFMPs will include an expanded summary of the history and current economic state of the commercial fishery.